StackStorm-Exchange/stackstorm-acos/README.md

 [![CircleCI](https://circleci.com/gh/StackStorm-Exchange/stackstorm-acos.svg?style=shield)](https://circleci.com/gh/StackStorm-Exchange/stackstorm-acos)

 ## Configuration
 You will need to specify set(s) of credentials to connect.
-Here is an example of the configuratoin.
+Here is an example of the configuration.
 You can specify multiple credentials in the configuration and distinguish it by the `appliance` parameter of each action.

 ```yaml
 appliance: